kstg4cnkwh-netizen/BoatRun-metrics/README.md

 Use the Workout Benchmark in the Analyser (see section 8):

-- 🟢 Rate, char, ratio, oar angle — compare these freely across any conditions
+- 🟢 Rate, char, ratio, arc — compare these freely across any conditions
 - 🔵 Catch slope, impulse, consistency — compare within same boat
 - 🔴 Pace, DPS, run loss — only meaningful if conditions and direction are matched